RaksM92/dev_quotes/readme.md

 All quotes are sourced from https://en.wikiquote.org

 The names:
-Alan Kay, Kent, Larry, Linus, Martin, Ward
+Alan Kay,
+Kent,
+Larry,
+Linus,
+Martin,
+Ward,
+Stroustrup